ibm-cloud-docs/vpc/limitations.md

 * Multi-zone regions:
   * A security group can be configured in a single zone only.
   * A security group can’t reference another security group in a different zone in the same region.

-* Bring your own subnet: Address prefixes must be within one of the "private" address ranges defined in RFC1918.

 * VPN: A VPN gateway serves only subnets that are in the zone in which the VPN is created.
 For more information, see [About VPN](/docs/vpc?topic=vpc-using-vpn).